 15 Letters X 3 bureaus = 45 letters sent via certified mail (PER MONTH)!

 That can get expensive, and a lot of the times your results are much worse when you try to dispute yourself.

 I found great success by hiring CreditRepair to take care of this process for me.
-I did a free consultation by calling (855) 255-3264 and they gave me an idea on how much they could help me.
-After my first month in the program, I had most of my negatives removed and I cancelled.
+I did a free consultation by calling (855) 255-3264 and they gave me an idea of how much they could help me.
+After my first month in the program, I had most of my negatives removed and I canceled.
 Easy peasy!

 Whether you hire a company or do them all yourself, getting negatives removed from your account is a MUST if you want good credit!
 Do not skip on this step!
 You will thank me later.